Desk with Laptop, Calculator, Files and small model of house with epc colours

 Solar PV clearly makes a considerable difference to the EPC rating for this property, particularly if the panels are South facing.

-Considering this is a bordeline band D/C property, even with only 2.5kWp on a South facing roof, an increase to a 81B would be a significant increase compared to that available from other measures.
+Considering this is a bordeline band D/C property, even with only 2.5kWp on a South facing roof, an increase to a 81B would be a significant increase.
+This is likely to be a far more cost effective option compared to other measures such as floor insulation, although in the future the proposed changes to EPC metrics will require a different approach.

 SAP scores above 100 indicate that a property generates more energy than it consumes.

-The capacity of solar PV panels is increasing all the time and costs are coming down due to improvements in technoogy and manufacturing, so Solar PV will become ever more affordable going forwards.
+The capacity of solar PV panels is increasing all the time and costs are coming down due to improvements in technoogy and manufacturing, so Solar PV is likely to become ever more affordable going forwards.

 Any gain in EPC rating will be dependant on various aspects of a property, so always consult an energy assessor before fitting Solar PV as a measure to increase your EPC rating.